nhsconnect/gpconnect/pages/foundations/foundations.md

 ### PDS ###

 You'll need to be able to provide a verified NHS Number to use an API.
-This can be achieved using a spine accredited system, a DBs batch-traced record (CSV), or using a Spine Mini Services Provider (HL7v3).
+This can be achieved using a spine accredited system, a DBS batch-traced record (CSV), or using a Spine Mini Services Provider (HL7v3).

 ### SDS / ODS ###